Reviews You Can Rely On

 Suncast Sidewinder Mounted3.52.05.03.0

 Lastly, you'll likely want a hose nozzle.
 For our garden and expandable hose testing, we used the Dramm Touch'N Flow Revolver nozzle for a fair comparison, and we liked it a lot.
-If there was one included with the hose, we also tested the brand's proprietary nozzle.
+We also tested the brand's proprietary nozzle to see if one was included with the hose.
 Most traditional garden hoses don't include nozzles, but many expandable models do, as do many hose reel setups.
-Typical options are pistol and twist-style nozzles, and both can be found in metal, plastic, or a combination of the two.
+Typical options are pistol and twist-style nozzles, which can be found in metal, plastic, or a combination.

 hose - some hoses come with the nozzle included, and for others, you will...